canalplus/rx-player/doc/api/RxPlayer_Features.md

 Which features you will need to import will depend on what RxPlayer's build you rely on;

-- If you import the default RxPlayer build (e.g. through an `import RxPlayer from "rx-player` import), you will obtain an RxPlayer with most features, which should be sufficient for most use-cases.
+- If you import the default RxPlayer build (e.g. through an `import RxPlayer from "rx-player"` import), you will obtain an RxPlayer with most features, which should be sufficient for most use-cases.
 It already includes the following features (description of each available in the next chapter):
   - `SMOOTH`